JuliaIO/HDF5.jl/doc/hdf5.md

 g["A", "chunk", (5,5), "compress", 3] = A
 ```

-stores the matrix `A` in 5-by-5 chunks (to facilitate extracting small pieces) and uses a compression level 3.
+stores the matrix `A` in 5-by-5 chunks and uses a compression level 3.
+Chunking can be useful if you will typically extract small segments of an array.

-More [fine-grained control](#midlevel) is also available.
+More [fine-grained control](#mid-level-routines) is also available.

 Supported data types
 --------------------

-PlainHDF5File knows how to store values of the following types: signed and unsigned integers of 8, 16, 32, and 64 bits, `Float32` and `Float64`; `Array`s of these numeric types; `ASCIIString` and `UTF8String`; and `Array`s of these two string types. `Array`s of strings are supported using HDF5's VLEN type.
-This package also support HDF5's OPAQUE and REFERENCE types, which can be used to encode more complex types.
-However, there is no convention specified for storing such objects; for such objects, the [JLD](/jld/) module may be of interest.
+PlainHDF5File knows how to store values of the following types: signed and unsigned integers of 8, 16, 32, and 64 bits, `Float32` and `Float64`; `Array`s of these numeric types; `ASCIIString` and `UTF8String`; and `Array`s of these two string types. `Array`s of strings are supported using HDF5's variable-length-strings facility.

+This module also support HDF5's VLEN, OPAQUE, and REFERENCE types, which can be used to encode more complex types.
+In general, you need to specify how you want to combine these more advanced facilities to represent more complex data types.
+For many of the data types in Julia, the JLD module implements support.

 Creating groups and attributes
 ------------------------------